cheesoup/GRPH/_posts/2021-12-17-arbitrary-wavemorphing.md

 }
 {% endhighlight %}

 To morph between a sine wave and another wave shape, all we need to do is add the signal produced above to the triangle phase prior to calculating sine.
 The variable `dist` controls how much of the signal is added to the phase.
 0.25 is added once again for better phase alignment between transformations.
-Like the arcsine function, I'm using a [approximation](https://www.desmos.com/calculator/fhqmn3abo0) for calculating sine.
-This approximation is actually much more accurate, though its valid range is limited.
+Like the arcsine function, I'm using an [approximation](https://www.desmos.com/calculator/igudh9zet1) for calculating sine.

 # Conclusion

-That's all there really is to the oscilltor so far though .
+That's all there really is to the oscilltor so far though.
 The last part of chain has already been covered in my [Coding on Bela]({{ '/audio/2021/10/26/coding-on-bela.html' | relative_url }}) post.
 All that's left is controlling of the output level which is done through the `lvl` variable.
 Beyond single oscillators, there are some cool things you can do when you combine two of them.
 In my upcoming posts, I'll go more into some these dual-oscillator techniques I currently have programmed.
 The code for my oscillator can be found [here](https://github.com/cheesoup/CheeseVA/blob/main/BasicWaves.cpp).
 If you happen to have a Bela unit, the code to run a oscillator demo can found [here](/GRPH/assets/other/demo_arcsinOsc.zip).